 Higher & Degree Apprentices

 The recruitment process opens in February with employment to commence any time from October.
 The study element of the apprenticeship will start in the following January.

 How will I be tested during the recruitment process?

-You will be asked to take an online questionnaire, take part in a video interview as well as complete a series of university eligibility activities, followed by a final interview.
-The university eligibility activities will include; a university application, an assessment of your current knowledge, skills and behaviour, a functional skills review and a conversation with a Work-Based Learning Coach.
+You will be asked to take an online questionnaire, take part in a video interview and complete a university application, followed by a final interview.
+If you are offered a job, you will complete a series of university eligibility activities, which include an assessment of your current knowledge, skills and behaviour, a functional skills review and a conversation with a Work-Based Learning Coach.

 What qualifications do I need?

 To qualify for a Higher Apprenticeship in Construction, Quantity Surveying or Technical, you’ll need one of the following: